mcdonc/breakonthru/README.rst

 What happens if you have Wifi calling on on your phone?
 No clue.

-Why stun and ice in pjsua.conf?
+Why stun and ice in ``pjsua.conf``?
 Seems to make off-LAN *inbound* calling work better, but it's lightly tested and may be unneccessary.

 Does the person who presses the call button hear a phone dialing?
 Yes.